super-marios/super-marios/README.md

 ### My Goals
-1. Stay updated with lastest trends
+1. Keeping up with emerging AI trends
-2. How to use generative AI more effectively
+2. Leveraging Generative AI for efficiency

 I would also like to learn how to create better visuals! 📷